GiovanniZambiasi/gameplay-framework-unity/README.md

 ```
 And *voila!
 Just like magic,* the `Wizard` is able to cast a `Fireball`, without any code coupling.
 Now, why go through all the trouble?

 A great benefit of all this infrastructure is this: Notice how the `Wizard` `Entity` has no idea of **what the spell is**, or **what it does**.
-If we wanted to completely change what spell the `Wizard` casts, we could easily do so, without event having to open the `Wizard`'s script for editing.
-All that we would need to do is to define another `ISpell` `Entity` with a different behaviour.
+If we wanted to completely change what spell the `Wizard` casts, we could easily do so, without even having to open the `Wizard`'s script for editing.
+All that we would need to do is define another `ISpell` `Entity` with a different behaviour.
 A `Heal` spell, for example, could look like this:
 ```cs
 namespace WizardsAndGoblins.Spells
 {